nathanworden/LS170-Networking-Foundations/LS170_study_guide.md

   Destination MAC address is the address of the device for which the data is intended.

   https://launchschool.com/lessons/4af196b9/assignments/81df3782

+- How do MAC Addresses work?
+What are the characteristics of a MAC address?

 - How does the Network / Internet Layer operate?